 Between science & alchemy

-A unique know-how still alive
+still alive

-Who today still has such know-how?"
+Who still has this know-how today?"

+Between science & alchemy